-As QA professionals, you may have heard the concept of technical debt and its implications in the development team.
-However, for those that are not aware, “technical debt” was first coined by Ward Cunningham.
+As QA professionals, you may have heard the concept of technical debt and its implications for the development team.
+However, the concept of technical debt in agile testing, might not be as prevalent in the QA lingo.
+The term”technical debt” was first coined by Ward Cunningham.
 The financial metaphor refers to what happens when the team decides to “fix it later.”

 The metaphor compares design choices to accounting: every credit requires a debit.
 By not correcting faults during development, one takes out a loan on the system and pays for that loan down the road.
 One may then choose to accept the charge or, if feasible, pay off the debt through corrections.
 Thus, technical debt in agile projects can be necessary to move forward with the business at hand, much like financial debt.

 All the fixes or changes we put off or postpone are considered technical debt.
 In every case, the bill will come due– with interest.
 Avoid the confusion related to bugs that need to be fixed.
 Bugs are almost always associated with the function of the system, not testing tasks.

 The development teams working on these applications spend more time dealing with usual issues than developing new functionality, which reduces the delivery of customer value.
 Technical debt in test automation is understandable, as software development, like testing, is not a linear process.
 As QA professionals, we should aim to keep technical debt from getting out of hand; this helps us spend more time on new development.

 When doing automation testing, we must consider the amount of test debt we have accumulated.
 Keep in mind that, according to Cunningham’s definition, not fixing issues early on could lead to an unfortunate interest payment; this can mean less test automation coverage, missing validations, or useless test scripts.
 These consequences can pile up, leading to an accumulation of technical debt in our test automation process.